softwaremill/sttp/docs/backends/catseffect.md

 # cats-effect backend

 The [Cats Effect](https://github.com/typelevel/cats-effect) backend is **asynchronous**.
-It can be created for any type implementing the `cats.effect.Async` typeclass, such as `cats.effect.IO`.
+It can be created for any type implementing the `cats.effect.Concurrent` typeclass, such as `cats.effect.IO`.
 Sending a request is a non-blocking, lazily-evaluated operation and results in a wrapped response.
 There's a transitive dependency on `cats-effect`.

 To use, add the following dependency to your project: